jettison-v/dndsy/README.md

             flask run
             ```
         *   Application at `http://localhost:5000`.
+        *   *Note:* For local mobile testing with specific session configurations, you can alternatively run `python run_mobile_test_server.py` which starts the server on port 5001 and makes it accessible on your local network.

     *   **Option C: Flask Dev Server + Qdrant Cloud**
         *   Ensure your `.env` is configured for Qdrant Cloud (Host URL + API Key).